wpblockstudio/af-xml-grid-plugin/README.md

 - **Modern build tooling**
   Source code in `/src` is compiled with npm/webpack into a clean, distributable plugin folder under `/af-xml-grid`.

-This section highlights the coding practices rather than just the features, reinforcing that the plugin is a showcase project.

 ## Features

 - **XML Feed Fetching** — Pulls items from configured feeds via a custom REST API endpoint.